Protesters seek to block eviction of left-wing Berlin bar

 The Syndikat bar has become a symbol for Berlin’s anti-gentrification campaigners, who are seeking to have the state buy up properties owned by large landlords.

-The property in which the bar is located belongs to the company linked to the London-based Pears family, which operates a global real estate empire.
+The property in which the bar is located belongs to a company linked to the London-based Pears family, which operates a global real estate empire.

 Sign up for Daily Newsletters